baluragala/gcp-master-class-compute-services/README.md

 [Custom VPC Network] → [Subnet] ← [Firewall Rules]
 ```

+### 📊 Detailed Architecture Diagrams

+For comprehensive visual documentation of the infrastructure, see the interactive diagrams in the [`diagrams/`](./diagrams/) directory:

+- **[Architecture Overview](./diagrams/architecture-overview.mmd)** - Complete infrastructure flowchart showing all components and relationships
+- **[Request Flow Sequence](./diagrams/request-flow-sequence.mmd)** - Step-by-step request processing and load balancing flow

+These Mermaid diagrams can be viewed directly on GitHub or rendered using tools like [mermaid.live](https://mermaid.live).

 ### Key Components

 1. **VPC Network & Subnet**: Custom network with controlled IP ranges